Sign up now for our Energy Accelerator course and transform your health. Learn More & Register!

 What’s the best type of protein to consume?

-A good rule of thumb to go by is that if you do consume conventionally raised protein, consume it without gluten, seed oils, and sugar.
-It is these 3 culprits in our modern diets that cause a recipe for disaster when it comes to meat consumption.
-Think fast-food chain restaurants and how they create their meals.
+A good rule of thumb is that if you consume conventionally raised protein, consume it without gluten, seed oils, and sugar.
+These three culprits in our modern diets cause a recipe for disaster regarding meat consumption.
+Think of fast-food chain restaurants and how they create their meals.
 Lastly, if you are concerned about the environment or the global impact of meat consumption, I highly recommend reading the book Sacred Cow by nutritionist Diana Rodgers.

 Tips for consuming and digesting protein effectively